Research

 Breast cancer

-We work on inherited cancers, and I am a co-investigator for the NY site of the Breast Cancer Family Registry.
+We work on inherited cancers, with the NY site of the Breast Cancer Family Registry.
 We have studied the prevalence and spectrum of BRCA1/BRCA2 mutations, penetrance and spectrum of cancers, and genotype/phenotype correlations within our cohort.
-I am now conducting studies to identify novel breast cancer susceptibility genes within Ashkenazi Jewish and Hispanic families without identified BRCA1/2 mutations, and we are pursuing several genes identified with whole exome sequencing.
-I am also heavily involved in the translational working group of the registry in which we are trying to better understand the impact of genetics on patient decision making, health behaviors, and health outcomes.
+We are conducting studies to identify novel breast cancer susceptibility genes within Ashkenazi Jewish and Hispanic families without identified mutations, and we are pursuing several genes identified with exome sequencing.
+We are also heavily involved in the translational work in which we are trying to better understand the impact of genetics on patient decision making, health behaviors, and health outcomes.
 We are developing methods to integrate primary care based online risk stratification modules and educational materials to facilitate appropriate genetic testing for hereditary breast cancer and to increase genomic screening of high risk women in underserved communities.
-We are funded by NCI to conduct a study called “Lessons in Epidemiology and Genetics of Adult Cancer from Youth” (LEGACY) to study the female children of breast cancer registry participants to discover epidemiologic and epigenetic pathways of childhood exposures in relation to pubertal development, age at menarche, breast tissue characteristics, selected biomarkers, genomic DNA methylation on future breast cancer risk and the psychosocial impact of increased breast cancer susceptibility related to the family history of breast cancer.
-We were also recently funded by NCI to conduct longitudinal follow up studies of our breast cancer cohort to study the correlation of genetics, treatment, and health behaviors with outcomes.
+We were funded by NCI to conduct a study called “Lessons in Epidemiology and Genetics of Adult Cancer from Youth” (LEGACY) to study the female children of breast cancer registry participants to discover epidemiologic and epigenetic pathways of childhood exposures in relation to pubertal development, age at menarche, breast tissue characteristics, selected biomarkers, genomic DNA methylation on future breast cancer risk and the psychosocial impact of increased breast cancer susceptibility related to the family history of breast cancer.
+We are also recently funded by NCI to conduct longitudinal follow up studies of our breast cancer cohort to study the correlation of genetics, treatment, and health behaviors with outcomes.
 We also received NCI funding to conduct a multicenter study (RESPECT) to return genetic research results and determine the impact on research participants and their families.

 Implementation of clinical testing for common cancers